-A relaxation of controls upon local authority borrowing was introduced from 2004/05 and requires prudent management because the debt financing costs of such borrowings are not supported by Government grant and fall directly upon Council Tax unless the schemes themselves generate sufficient savings or income to meet the financing costs.
+A relaxation of controls upon local authority borrowing was introduced from 2004/2005 and requires prudent management because the debt financing costs of such borrowings are not supported by Government grant and fall directly upon Council Tax unless the schemes themselves generate sufficient savings or income to meet the financing costs.
 The approach agreed by this Council is that Prudential schemes can only take place in the following circumstances:

-- (1) Prudential Borrowing schemes must be specifically authorised by the Executive. - (2) The financing costs of such schemes will be charged to identified service budgets by means of a budget virement to the central Treasury Management budget. - (3) The total level of Prudential borrowing must remain within the limits set in the Council's annual Treasury Management Strategy (see separate report to this
+- (1) Prudential Borrowing schemes must be specifically authorised by a decision of the Executive. - (2) The financing costs of such schemes will be charged to identified service budgets by means of a budget virement to the central Treasury Management budget. - (3) The total level of Prudential borrowing must remain within the limits set in the Council's annual Treasury Management Strategy (see separate report on this agenda).